 As a result of gaslighting, victims often feel ashamed and become co-dependent on their “Aspie” spouse.
 I’ve written about the Blame Game and how can you tell if you’re co-dependent on your “Aspie” on my blog.

 I often talk about taking back your life and this is exactly what I recommend in this case too.
 You need to take control of your life and escape from gaslighting.
 Of course, it is not as easy as it might sound.
 That’s why I created a group of people who are ready to take action and support each other through these tough times.
-If you want to join us, please check “ASPERGER SYNDROME & RELATIONSHIPS: Life with an Adult on the Autism Spectrum”.
+If you want to join us, please check “Asperger Syndrome: Partners & Family of Adults with ASD.”

 If you need a psychologist skilled in NT/ASD relationships, who can work with you (and won’t tell you to adapt), I offer private Video Therapy/Education Appointments (sessions of 20, 40 or 60 minutes) – please check my Appointment Page.